LewisResearchGroup/digestR/README.md

 ### Step 3: Load the package

     library(digestR)
+### Alternative for windows users.
+An installer of digestR can be found in the windows installers folder.
+To install the package please download the [DigestR_V1.0.0_installer.R file](https://github.com/LewisResearchGroup/digestR/blob/main/windows_installers/DigestR_V1.0.0_installer.bat) and the [ddlp.R script](https://github.com/LewisResearchGroup/digestR/blob/main/windows_installers/ddlp.R) to the same folder and run the digestR installer by double cliking.
+Please keep the default location during the installation process.
+The installer will check for the R installation and if it doesnt find it, it will download, install R4.4.3, and delete the R installer.
+Then it will run the scritp to install the required libraries, if the libraries are already installed, it will just continue.
+Finally it will open the Rgui console where you can open de digestR package by running the library(digestR) command.
 ## GUI Functions Documentation

 This document provides details of several Graphical User Interface (GUI) functions implemented in the R programming language using the Tcl/Tk toolkit.